tina-behzad/Reconciliation-Project/README.md

 1. Finding similar models with significant disagreements.
 2. Running Reconcile

-In the main branch. comparison.py includes experiments for comparing Reconcile with methods suggested in section 6 from "Model multiplicity: Opportunities, concerns, and solutions" (Black, Raghavan, and Barocas 2022).
+In the main branch, comparison.py includes experiments for comparing Reconcile with methods suggested in section 6 from "Model multiplicity: Opportunities, concerns, and solutions" (Black, Raghavan, and Barocas 2022).
 This experiments focus on choosing one model from the set of models with similar accuracy.

 The experiment branch includes experimtns on quantifying the severity of predictive multiplicity in a set.